ec-europa/europa-component-library/docs/Migrating-v4.md

 SASS variables are defined in the files `src/themes/[your_theme]/variables/*.scss`.
 There are two themes available by default (EC and EU).

-You can edit the values, and recompile ECL css by running the command `yarn dist` at the root of the project.
-The compiled files are available in `/dist/packages/[your_theme]`
+You can edit the values, and recompile ECL css by running the command `yarn` at the root of the project.
+The compiled files are available in `/src/presets/[ec/eu]/dist`.